pvillela/rust-bench-diff/src/lib2.md

 # A Model of Time-Dependent Random Noise

-Following is a simple model of time-dependent random noise.
-While this model can be useful as a motivation for the `bench_diff` approach, the test benchmarks discussed previously provide independent validation of the benchmarking approach used in this library.
+Following is a simple mathematical model of time-dependent random noise.
+This model provides additional corroboration for the `bench_diff` approach.
+Nonetheless, the model's fit with reality is not necessary to validate `bench_diff` as the test benchmarks discussed previously provide independent validation of the library.

 ## The Model